4Easysoft Screen Recorder

 2. Do you need system audio?

-3. Do you need editing?
+3. Do you need video editing after?

-4. Do you need multiple recording modes?
+4. Do you need more than one recording mode?

 FAQ